 If you look at the last 10 fatalities, eight were not wearing seat belts and three of these had been ejected from the vehicle.
 If you want to see the hard facts to support wearing a seat belt, look at the “Fatal” and “Serious” injuries and see how many individuals weren’t buckled up.

-Page 2 of 2 - This reminded me of the tragic loss of a young girl’s life in Hickory County when she was ejected from the vehicle after a crash at the intersection of Highway D and County Road 220.
+This reminded me of the tragic loss of a young girl’s life in Hickory County when she was ejected from the vehicle after a crash at the intersection of Highway D and County Road 220.
 Of the four occupants, she was the only fatality and the only person not wearing a seat belt.

 Google “Seat Belt Statistics” and you’ll find all the facts to support their use.
 Here are some of them: